bintul-islam/Inda-Derisking-Visa-Viz-China/README.md

+# India's De-risking Paradox: Data-Driven Analysis and Visualization

+## Project Overview

+This project provides the implementation and data-driven analysis for the paper "India's De-risking Paradox: How Domestic Policy Deepens Strategic Dependence on China."
+It focuses on quantitatively examining India's trade relationships, specifically its imports and exports with China, to uncover patterns of dependency, assess the effectiveness of de-risking strategies, and visualize critical insights.
+The analysis identifies foundational trade imbalances, dissects the "illusion of diversification," and unveils the true extent of sector-specific dependencies as discussed in the paper.

+## 1. Introduction: The Geoeconomic Challenge of an Adversarial Partner

+India is pursuing a strategic de-risking initiative to address economic disparities and strategic vulnerabilities stemming from its complex relationship with China.
+This project provides the empirical examination of bilateral trade data, which is essential to move beyond rhetoric and accurately diagnose the scale and nature of India's economic vulnerability vis-à-vis China.
+The accompanying notebooks clean raw trade data, perform time-series analysis, and examine commodity-level import trends to support the paper's arguments regarding a "paradox of dependency" where domestic policies may inadvertently deepen reliance on China.

+## 2. Project Structure

+The project is organized into several directories and Jupyter notebooks to manage raw data, processed data, and analytical scripts effectively, mirroring the analytical sections of the paper.

 ## 3. Data Source

 All raw trade data used in this analysis is publicly available from the World Integrated Trade Solution (WITS) platform, a product of The World Bank.
 Data for fiscal years (FY) 2003 through 2024 is utilized.